aphoenix/split-testing/README.md

 #### A/B Split Test
 - All A/B tests are run by manipulating HTML/CSS DOM elements in your wordpress theme with javascript.
-- Depending on how many versions you are testing, all site traffic will by split to show each version evenly.
+- Depending on how many versions you are testing, all site traffic will by split evenly to show each test version.
-- When a test version is run, the javascript you defined in the plugin will execute show that variation to the user.
+- When a test version is run, the javascript you defined in the plugin admin will execute and show that variation to the user.
 - No Server-Side scripting is used.
 - Any javascript library can be used in your A/B Test, given that you have loaded the library in your wordpress theme.

 #### Running An A/B Split Test

 After you have installed the plugin, in the wordpress admin, navigate to `AB Testing` and click `Create New Test`.
 Enter Test Name, each test Version's Name, and enter your custom javascript in `Version Code` and click `Save Test`.
+Be sure to include your `analytics=true` in all of your test version code snippets.

+Make sure your server `/js/` directory and file `/js/ab.js` have permissions 0755 or 0775 so PHP can write output to the `ab.js` file.

 When you are ready to start your test, click the checkbox `Active`, which will write your new test to the `js/ab.js` file and make your test live to your site visitors.

-Be sure to include your `analytics=true` in all of your test version code snippets.
+And don't forget to update any cached versions of `js/ab.js`.

 #### Example Test Version Code

-First, decide what elements in your theme/HTML you want to test.
-Because your `js/ab.js` file is included globably into your theme, your test code will manipulate any DOM element it finds.
+First, decide what elements in your theme HTML you want to test.
+Because your `js/ab.js` file is included globably into your theme, your A/B test code will manipulate any DOM elements that meet its conditions.

 Therefore, do not run tests on general elements like `<h1>` or `<button>` unless you want to test these changes sitewide.
-It better to be highly specific and target your DOM elements with Ids and Classes.
+It is better to be highly specific and target your DOM elements with IDs and Classes.

 Also, you must remember to include the `analytics=true` flag in your javascript code.

-Here's how we would test the color of `<button class="test_button">Add To Cart</button>` from green to orange.
+Here's how we would test changing the color of `<button class="test_button">Add To Cart</button>` from green to orange.
 Let's assume our `button` is already green in our current theme.
-Therefore, this is our control version.
+Therefore, green is our control version.

-However, even though we don't need to change the color for version 1 since it's already green, we must still check to see if `$('button.test_button')` exsists in the DOM, and if so, trigger the `analytics=true` flag to send our Custom Variable data to google analtyics.
+However, since we don't need to change the color for version 1, because it's already green, we must still check to see if `$('button.test_button')` exsists in the DOM, and if so, trigger the `analytics=true` flag to send our Custom Variable data to google analtyics.

-Version Code 1
+##### Version Code 1
 ```Javascipt
 if ( $('button.test_button').length > 0 ) {
 	analytics = true;
 }
 ```
+##### Version Code 2

 In version 2 we are changing the color to orange.
 Once again, we must check if `$('button.test_button')` exsists in the DOM.
 If it does, we change the button color to orange and trigger the `analytics=true` flag.

-Version Code 2
 ```Javascipt
 if ( $('button.test_button').length > 0 ) {
 	$('button.test_button').css('background-color', 'orange');